-Injured Sexton to miss France game
+Sexton out of Ireland's game in France

 Replacements: Sheehan, Healy, Bealham, Henderson, O'Mahony, Murray, Carty, Henshaw.

-Sexton's injury has disrupted Irish preparations after they emerged from the 29-7 win over Wales unscathed.
-The Lions fly-half suffered the injury on Wednesday in Ireland's final full day of training before flying to Paris.
+Sexton's injury has disrupted Irish preparations after Andy Farrell's side emerged from the 29-7 win against Wales with no injuries.

+The Lions playmaker suffered the injury on Wednesday in Ireland's final full day of training before flying to Paris.

+Head coach Farrell said he expected Sexton to be out for no more than 10 days - which would put him in contention to start Ireland's next game at home to Italy on 27 February.

+"Johnny's an important member of our group.
+Being skipper of the side he's integral to how we push forward with many parts of our environment," said Farrell.

 Sexton also missed last year's Six Nations game against France, with Ulster's Billy Burns filling in at number 10.